Why maneuvers matter in Optimsit sailing?

 - Hiking

-- Body movement; all automatic and in place, then the exercise becomes a piece of cake, and the following maneuvers can be developed from these basics:
+then the exercise becomes much easier, and the following maneuvers can be developed from these fundamentals: - roll tack

 - 360° penalty turn